1.2. NOTICE CONCERNING CHILDREN

 3.1.
 WHAT DOES COMPANY DO WITH COLLECTED INFORMATION?

 (a) PERSONAL INFORMATION.
-The Site does not disclose the personally identifiable information to any third parties other than those that used to facilitate the functioning of the Site such as a hosting company and email program for mailings.
+The Site does not disclose personally identifiable information to any third party other than those that used to facilitate the functioning of the Site such as a hosting company and email program for mailings.

 (b) ANONYMOUS INFORMATION.
 The Site does use anonymous information to analyze visitor traffic.
 In addition, the Site may use anonymous IP addresses to help diagnose problems with our server, to administer our site, or to display the content according to your preferences.
 Traffic and transaction information may also be shared with business partners and advertisers on an aggregate and anonymous basis.

 (d) DISCLOSURE OF PERSONAL INFORMATION.
 The Site may disclose any information determined to be for you if required to do so by law or in the good-faith belief that such action is necessary to (1) conform to the edicts of the law or comply with legal process served on us, (2) protect and defend our rights or property or the users of the Site, or (3) act under exigent circumstances to protect the safety of the public or users of the Site.

 (e) SALE OF INFORMATION.
 In order to accommodate changes in our business, the Site may sell or buy portions of the Site or parent company, including the information collected through this Site.
 If the company or substantially all of its assets are acquired by a third party, user information will be one of the assets transferred to the acquirer.

 The Site has security measures in place to prevent the loss, misuse, and alteration of the information obtained from you; no assurances are made about any ability to prevent any such loss to you or to any third party arising out of any such loss, misuse, or alteration.

 CONTACT INFORMATION AND POLICY UPDATES